Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

-The Kansas City Royals and Bobby Witt Jr., who went 2-for-3 with a triple last time in action, take on Tarik Skubal and the Detroit Tigers at Comerica Park, Wednesday at 6:40 PM ET.
+The Kansas City Royals, including Bobby Witt Jr. (hitting .282 in his past 10 games, with a double, two triples, a home run, four walks and five RBI), battle starting pitcher Sawyer Gipson-Long and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.

-He had two hits (going 2-for-3 with a triple) in his most recent game against the Tigers.
+He had two hits (going 2-for-3 with a triple) in his last appearance against the Tigers.

 Sportsbook Promo Codes